microfoam/maximal/waves/chowder/README.md

 a fuller sequence that isolates the interesting problem under investigation.
-In some of these cases, a duplicate sub-sequence to one maintained in the other `/waves` sub-directories will also be stored in `/waves/chowder` sometimes with some information in the new file name about how it was derived and/or what it intended to be done.
+In some of these cases, a duplicate sub-sequence to one maintained in the other `/waves` sub-directories will also be stored in `/waves/chowder` sometimes with some information in the new file name about how it was derived and/or how the desired solution should be.

 <sup>\*</sup> In surfing lingo, chowder is (annoying) flotsam and jetsam.
-If you eat the chowder, you are crashing into it or tumbling over it.
+If you eat the chowder, you are crashing into it or
+at the very least tumbling over it.
+Outstanding (unsolved) chowder are prefaced with the header leader 'Chowder chunks:', while solved ones will have the header leader 'Solved:'.

 ## Chowder to eat